wadams458/SilentBob/README.md

          if "hunger is equal to true or "sleepiness" is equal to true, change "timer" by -1

 //------- Feeding and putting to sleep------------------

-         This section is for the player to be able to press either "eat" button, "play" button, "nap" button Cont. when the pet is hungry or tired to make the pet happy again before it dies.
+         This section is for the player to be able to press either "EAT" button, "PLAY" button, "NAP" button to make pet happy.

         on "Eat" button pressed
              if "hunger" is = true, then
-                 set "boredom" to true
-                 set "hunger" to false
-                 set "sleepiness" to false
+                decrement "bone" count
-                 set "timer" to 10
+                reset timer to 10

          on "play" button pressed
             if "sleepiness" is = true, then
-                 set "boredom" to true
-                 set "hunger" to false
-                 set "sleepiness" to false
+                decrement "bed" count
+                reset timer to 10

+        on "NAP" button pressed
+            if "Nap" = true then
+            decrement "bed" count
-                 set "timer" to 10
+            reset timer to 10